 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Self-Employment Income Support Scheme Will support self- employed individuals (including members of partnerships) • The scheme will provide a taxable grant to self- employed individuals or partnerships, worth 80% of their trading profits up to a cap of £2,500 per month.
+Self-Employment Income Support Scheme Will support self- employed individuals (including members of partnerships) The scheme will provide a taxable grant to self- employed individuals or partnerships, worth 80% of their trading profits up to a cap of £2,500 per month.
 Individuals should not contact HMRC now.
-HMRC will aim to contact you by mid May 2020 and will make payments by early June 2020. whose income has been negatively impacted by COVID- 19.
+HMRC will aim to contact you by mid May 2020 and will make payments by early June 2020. whose income has been negatively impacted by COVID-19.
 The grant will be subject to Income Tax and National Insurance contributions but does not need to be repaid.
-You'll get a taxable grant based on average trading profit over the 3 tax years 2016-17, 2017- 18 and 2018-19 The scheme will be open for an initial three months but may be extended. • HMRC will use existing information to check potential eligibility and contact you by mid May 2020 if you are eligible for the scheme and invite you to claim using the GOV.UK online service.
+HMRC will use data on the 2018-19 tax returns submitted to identify those eligible.
+Any changes made to submitted returns after 26 March 2020 will not be taken into account when assessing eligibility.
+You'll get a taxable grant based on average trading profit over the 3 tax years 2016-17, 2017-18 and 2018-19 If you are eligible for the scheme and invited by HMRC to claim, you will do so using the GOV.UK online service.
 If you are unable to claim online an alternative way to claim will be made available.
-You can claim if you are a self-employed individual or a member of a partnership and you: Have submitted your Self Assessment tax return for the tax year 2018-19 If you have not submitted your Self- Assessment tax return for the year 2018-19, you must do this by 23 April 2020 or you will not be able to claim.
-Traded in the tax year 2019-20 Are trading when you apply, or would be except for coronavirus Intend to continue to trade in the tax year 2020-21 Have lost trading profits due to coronavirus • You can make a claim for Universal Credit while you wait for the grant, but any grant received will be treated as part of your self- employment income and may affect the amount of Universal Credit you get.
-Any Universal Credit claims for earlier periods will not be affected.
+If you have not submitted your Self-Assessment tax return for the year 2018-19, you must do this by 23 April 2020 or you will not be able to claim.
+The scheme will be open for an initial three months but may be extended.
+You can claim if you are a self-employed individual or a member of a partnership and you: Have submitted your Self-Assessment tax return for the tax year 2018-19 Traded in the tax year 2019-20 You can make a claim for Universal Credit while you wait for the grant.
+You should record the grant as part of your self-employment income and it may affect the amount of Universal Credit you get.
+This will not affect Universal Credit claims for earlier periods.